NVIDIA/NVFlare/examples/brats18/README.md

 ### 3.3 Running all examples

 You can use `./run_experiments.sh` to execute all above-mentioned experiments sequentially if preferred.
-This script uses the secure workspace to also support the HE experiment.

 ## 4. Results on 13 clients for FedAvg vs. FedAvg with DP vs. Central